The Correlation Between Stress And Memory

 Stress is often considered a part of being human.
 However, although stress is common and can be a normal response to life’s challenges, some people might not know it can be addressed or reduced.
-Side effects of chronic stress, like memory loss, can be manageable with support.
-Learning more about the relationship between stress and memory may help you develop an action plan for addressing your chronic stress.

-Relationship between stress and memory loss
+Study on the correlation and relationship between stress and memory loss

 Stress and memory loss are scientifically connected in the brain.
 In the book Neural Plasticity and Memory: From Genes to Brain Imaging, the author explains, "Experiencing an acute highly stressful situation can interfere with subsequent information processing.
 This holds particularly for those circumstances in which a stressed individual is required to retrieve previously stored information, while the acquisition of new information is shown to be particularly resistant to disruption in experimental animals."
 This research signifies how stressful situations make recalling memories and learning new information more difficult.

-The impact of stress on your brain
+The impact of anxiety and stress on brain function and recall

 According to an article by Harvard Health Publishing, "Scientists have learned that animals that experience prolonged stress have less activity in the parts of their brain that handle higher-order tasks, [like] the prefrontal cortex, and more activity in the primitive parts of their brain that are focused on survival, [like] the amygdala."

-Similar results have been found during testing with humans.
-The human body and nervous system is pre-configured for the "fight-flight-freeze" response that may have been more necessary for human ancestors.
 Historic humans faced life-threatening dangers that required them to fight or escape.
 However, many people do not live in this way in Western society.
 In modern times, it tends to be less common to experience life-threatening situations that warrant this stress response.

 The fight or flight response releases endorphins in the brain, such as cortisol.
 Through action, your body uses up the cortisol and returns to baseline.
 However, if you're not facing a dangerous situation, cortisol levels can remain elevated and cause harm.
 While short-term stress may not be harmful, long-term, chronic stress that usually comes with elevated cortisol levels can lead to physical and mental health concerns.